zonaut/keycloak-extensions/spi-resource/README.md

 An example of a custom event listener that logs all events.
 Also contains an example of a transaction when acting on a certain event.

+## TODO

+* The current example allows unauthorized users, add an example for authorized users

 ## Keycloak config

 Copy the jar in the target folder to the `/opt/jboss/keycloak/standalone/deployments/` folder.